-Boston Conservatory at Berklee offers a Performance Studies Certificate (P.S.C.) for advanced musicians who want to spend a year focused exclusively on performance.
+Boston Conservatory at Berklee offers a Professional Studies Certificate (P.S.C.) for advanced musicians who want to spend a year focused exclusively on performance.
 This specialized program provides high-level training for students who have completed their Master of Music (M.M.), but wish to continue honing their artistry through a year of intensive performance.
 The P.S.C. program emulates a professional musician's schedule.
 By design, the curriculum does not include classroom work so that students may dedicate their time to auditioning, rehearsing, performing, and professional networking.

-The conservatory's P.S.C. program provides students with an abundance of performance opportunities.
+The Conservatory's P.S.C. program provides students with an abundance of performance opportunities.
 In a given year, the school presents more than 700 performances by students, faculty, and guest artists, 260 of which are world premieres.
 With this volume of work, students in the P.S.C. program perform often and in a wide variety of settings, from large and small ensembles and chamber groups, to collaborations with guest artists and peer musicians, to solo recitals and appearances.

-In addition to their rigorous performance schedule on campus, P.S.C. students are encouraged to take advantage of the conservatory's prime location in Boston by auditioning for local ensembles and participating in music competitions and professional music societies.
+In addition to their rigorous performance schedule on campus, P.S.C. students are encouraged to take advantage of the Conservatory's prime location in Boston by auditioning for local ensembles and participating in music competitions and professional music societies.
 This provides an excellent opportunity for students to build real-world experience and strong professional networks, so that they are better poised to land the roles they desire upon graduation.